invicnaper/Elo/README.md

     echo 'Probability to be chosen is : ' . $elo->calculate_percent(0,3) .'%'; /* 0 means that the function will return the result of the first element */
     echo '<p>if you chose it , the item will get '. $elo->calculate_percent(0,1) .'</p>

+this will output
+    Probability to be chosen is : 33% if you chose it , the item will get 24

 Information
 ===
 The class is probabely not complete so you should some stuff , for example your logic to calculat the rating and updating it .